Eval427/TDOMI-Remy/README.md

 Massive shoutout to EvilChaosKnight for their amazing character images of Amely, backgrounds, and impressive extra text UI element.
 This mod wouldn't be possible without their work.

-Right now this mod is INCOMPLETE (and probably pretty cringy).
-I was recommended to tie my mod in with https://github.com/AWSW-Modding/AWSW-Modtools/tree/mod-remy_hatchlings which I'll try getting to.
+Right now this mod is INCOMPLETE.
+I'm almost done, though

 Why did I even do this in the first place/what gave me inspiration?
 - This was my inspiration: https://steamcommunity.com/sharedfiles/filedetails/?id=857686289